carsten-gross/ts2shout/README.md

 ts2shout can be used in conjunction with tvheadend and apache2 as follows:

-Activate module mod_action (a2enmod action) on your apache2
+Activate modules (if not already done) mod_cgi and mod_action (a2enmod cgi ;
+a2enmod action) on your apache2.
+Take care that ts2shout is placed in the cgi-bin of the webserver, on debian it is searched in /usr/lib/cgi-bin.
+Be careful with permissions and reachability - ts2shout is not intended for worldwide accessibility.

 On a Debian system change /etc/apache2/sites-available/000-default.conf as follows.
 Use a virtual server from your apache2 installation as you wish.